5 Ways Pets Can Improve Your Health

 people without pets.

-People in stress mode get into a "state of dis-ease," in which
+People in stress mode get into a "state of dis-ease,"

-Beliefs, Moods, and Thoughts Affect Your Health.
+How Beliefs, Moods, and Thoughts Affect Your Health.

 Studies show a link between these chemicals and plaque buildup